 Cooking Fire Safety

-- Implement cooking fire preventative devices, such as stovetops that sense unattended cooking or limit the temperature of the cooking surface
+Unattended cooking is the number one cause of cooking fires and deaths.
+Implementing cooking fire-prevention devices, such as stovetops that sense unattended cooking or limit the temperature of the cooking surface, can be invaluable fire safety tools.

-- Implement Auto-Out fire reactive devices that expel an extinguishing agent in the event of a fire
+- Implementing Auto-Out fire reactive devices that expel an extinguishing agent in the event of a fire

-- If fire extinguishers or other extinguishing devices are provided, be sure to have them checked and tested as recommended by the manufacturer
+- Placing fire extinguishers near cooking areas, and ensuring they are regularly checked and tested as recommended by the manufacturer

 Laundry Dryer Fire Safety

-- Ducting from the dryers should be smooth aluminum, and should also be on a cleaning schedule
+- Ensure dryer ducting is made of smooth aluminum, and on a regular cleaning schedule

 Flammable Liquid Fire Safety

 - Do not store more flammable liquids or aerosols than necessary on a property.
-Discard all not being used and store the remainder in a UL listed flammable liquids cabinet
+Discard those not being used and store the remainder in a UL-listed flammable liquids cabinet

 Barbecue Fire Safety

-- Consider a policy of "no personal" barbecues on site.
-Provide a community barbecue located away from any building
+- Consider a policy of no personal barbecues on site.
+Provide a community barbecue located away from any building.
+If personal barbecues are allowed, require they be used at least 10 feet away from any structure.
+Barbecues should be prohibited on any combustible decks

 Resources for Residents